Detonator (railway): In the United States

-Upon hearing the noise of a torpedo exploding, the engineer (driver) reduces speed to 20 mph or less, not resuming its original speed until at least two miles beyond where it encountered the device.
-They were traditionally used in pairs to ensure that the sound registered with train crews.
-Another reason they were used, was due to conductors being thought of as mostly deaf from the locomotives whistling and engine that they needed as loud of a sound as possible.
-It also served as a redundancy to signal lights as they were frequently damaged by delinquents.
-Torpedoes are essentially obsolete in the U.S. as soundproof construction of modern locomotive cabs renders them useless.

-Quoting from the terminology book of the Brotherhood of Railroad Signalmen:
+Torpedoes are essentially obsolete in the U.S.; the soundproof construction of modern locomotive cabs renders them useless.
+However, they saw extensive use in the steam era.
+From the terminology book of the Brotherhood of Railroad Signalmen:

 A torpedo is a device which is strapped to the top of a rail.
 When a train drives over the torpedo, it emits a very loud "bang" which can be heard over the noise of the engine, and signals the engineer to stop immediately.
 Torpedoes are generally placed by the flagman when protecting a train ahead.

 Torpedoes are about 2" × 2", red in color, about 3/4" high, and have two lead straps attached, which hold it to the rail.
 The torpedo has discs inside and are filled with detonating powder.
 The torpedo was invented about 1874.

+Upon hearing the noise of a torpedo exploding, the engineer (BrE: driver) reduces speed to 20 mph or less, not resuming its original speed until at least two miles beyond where it encountered the device.

+Torpedos were traditionally used in pairs to ensure that the sound registered with train crews; frequent exposure to engine noise and whistles often caused hearing loss amongst crew members.

+In addition to protection during reduced visibility or maintenance work, torpedos also served as defense in depth for areas in the US where lineside signal lights were frequently vandalized.